 The City presently operates two filtration plants: a slow-sand plant, and a rapid-sand plant, which function in parallel operation.
 The plants are located at the corner of Swift Street and Pulsifer Drive in Auburn.
 The slow-sand filtration plant was constructed in 1916-17.
-The plant contains 4 beds with a total capacity of about 7.5 mgd.
+The plant contains 4 beds with a total capacity of about 7.5 MGD (million gallons per day).
 The beds consist of about 42 inches of sand supported by 12 inches of gravel.
-The rapid-sand filtration plant originally constructed in 1969 consists of 3 dual-media filters with a combined capacity of about 7.25 mgd.
+The rapid-sand filtration plant originally constructed in 1969 consists of 3 dual-media filters with a combined capacity of about 7.25 MGD.
 In the rapid-sand plant, all water is pre-treated with poly-aluminum chloride to facilitate coagulation and sedimentation and settling prior to filtration.
 All water is disinfected with Sodium Hypochlorite Solution prior to distribution.
-Reservoirs on Franklin Street and Swift Street maintain reserves of 10.25 mg and 3 mg respectively.
-The City also protects its' raw water intake pipe from Zebra Mussels by adding a chemical solution of Sodium Hypochlorite and restrict the City's ability to draw water from the lake.
-During the 2017 season a Powdered Activated Carbon system was built at the Upper Pumping Station to help treat for microcystin.
-Drinking water, including bottled water, can reasonably be expected to contain small amounts of contaminants.
-The presence of contaminants does not necessarily indicate that the water poses a health risk.
-As mentioned earlier, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+Reservoirs on Franklin Street and Swift Street maintain reserves of 10.25 million gallons (MG) and 3 MG, respectively.
+The City also protects its raw water intake pipe from Zebra Mussels by adding a chemical solution of Sodium Hypochlorite.
+The addition of Sodium Hypochlorite added at concentrations between 0.40 and 0.70 mg/L prevents adolescent zebra mussels from developing into adults which can attach to the inside of the intake pipe and restrict the City's ability to draw water from the lake.
+During the 2017 season, a Powdered Activated Carbon system was built at the Upper Pumping Station to help treat for microcystin, the toxin associated with Harmful Algae Blooms (HAB).